View the AIME author page in English or in Simplified Chinese.

 Publication in the journal is subject to a one-time article processing charge (APC).
 The APC serves to support the journal and ensures that your article will be freely available online in perpetuity under a Creative Commons licence.

-The APC currently is 2000 USD (+ VAT where applicable*) for each article accepted after peer review.
-The APC is payable on acceptance in USD or GBP.
+The APC currently is 2000 USD* for each article accepted after peer review.

 For general information on Open Access at SAGE and Open Access FAQs, please visit this page.